jdyb/gentle-mpst-py/README.md

 If you are going to study this program you should do so together with the paper, studying only this program will probably not be very productive.

+# Current status

+There are still large parts of the paper that have not been implemented yet.

+## Work in progress:

+* "3 Synchronous Multiparty Session Calculus"

+Partial implementation of the operational semantics of multiparty sessions.
+Example 2 is implemented.

+* "4.1 Types and Projections"

+Currently working on projection and merging.

+## Remaining sections:

+* "4.2 Subtyping": Not started.
+* "4.3 Type System": Not started.

+## Examples:

+1. No reductions, so not implemented.
+2. Implemented in `example_2()`
+3. Not implemented (skipped non-merging projection).
+4. Implemented in `example_4()`
+5. Not started.
+6. Not started.
+7. Not started.
+8. Not started.
+9. Not started.

+## Exercises:

+1. Not started.
+2. Not started.
+3. Not started.

 # Contributing

 Bug reports, fixes and additional examples are most welcome!
 Please open an